 Errbody!!!
 Put your palms in the air for this pineapple coconut cake and wave ‘em like you just don’t care.
-Eek it’s still totally winter at my house, but we are in Palm Springs this week and I can just feel the cool breeze of a palm leaf swaying by the pool.
+We are in Palm Springs this week and I can just feel the cool breeze of a palm leaf swaying by the pool.

 But don’t worry, we can still bring a little bit of summer to you, wherever you might be, with this super fun Palm Leaf pineapple coconut cake recipe.
 It’s made from a box – in other words totally easy to make and I’ll teach you how to cut and create these adorable palm leaf cupcake toppers.
 They are sure to make warm breeze quickly fill the room.